-Many denominations and movements use verses thirteen to fifteen as a promise of physical healing in this life, but after reading and studying James verse-by-verse, we simply cannot come to that conclusion.
-The suffering and sickness talked about in these verses are the suffering of hard treatment and the emotional and spiritual weariness that results.
-In Scripture we see that we should expect hardship in this life, let’s look at two passages that encourage us in the midst of hardship.
+Like earlier in the chapter, suffering is a Greek word meaning to endure cruel treatment by people.
+Sickness has two meanings in Greek; one represents physical sickness, the other emotional or spiritual weakness.
+In the context of the previous verses (7-12), we must conclude that it refers to weakness from enduring harsh treatment.
+Many denominations and movements use verses thirteen to fifteen as a promise of physical healing in this life.
+Still, after reading and studying James verse-by-verse, we cannot come to that conclusion.
+The suffering and sickness discussed in these verses are the sufferings of brutal treatment and the emotional and spiritual weariness that results.
+In Scripture, we see that we should expect hardship in this life; let’s look at two passages that encourage us amid hardship.

-As we end this study of James I offer encouragement to the weary believer, and a plea to those who have wandered, return to the truth, and repent of your sin that you may be healed.
+As we end this study of James, I offer encouragement to the weary believer and a plea to those who have wandered, return to the truth and repent of your sin that you may be healed.